 It’s praise that isn’t specific enough to help the person understand what was good or criticism that is sugar-coated and unclear.
 Or simply silence.
 Ruinous Empathy may feel nice or safe, but is ultimately unhelpful and even damaging.
 This is a feedback fail.

 People tend to back down from their Direct Challenge because they want to be “nice.”
-But don’t despair, we’ve got advice for moving away from Ruinous Empathy and towards Radical Candor.
+If you can relate, don’t despair, we’ve got advice for moving away from Ruinous Empathy and toward Radical Candor.